EuropeanaNewspapers/ner-app/README.md

 This tool takes container documents ([MPEG21-DIDL](http://xml.coverpages.org/mpeg21-didl.html), [METS](http://www.loc.gov/standards/mets/)), parses all references to [ALTO](http://www.loc.gov/standards/alto/) files and tries to find named entities in the pages (with most models: Location, Person, Organisation, Misc).
 The aim is to keep the physical location on the page available through the whole process to be able to highlight the results in a viewer.

 Read more about it on the KBNLresearch [blog](http://researchkb.wordpress.com/2014/03/03/ner-newspapers/).

 [Stanford NER](http://www-nlp.stanford.edu/software/CRF-NER.shtml) is used for tagging.
 The goal during development was to use 'loose coupling', this enables us to quickly inherit/benefit from upstream development.
-Most of the development is done at the research department of the KB, [national library of the Netherlands](http://kb.nl/en/research).
-If you are looking for a project which does more interaction with the core of
-Stanford-NER, take a peek at the project from our colleagues INL, [Institute for Dutch Lexicology](http://www.inl.nl/our-work-and-working-methods) [INL-NERT](https://github.com/INL/NERT), although they are separate branches now, there is a desire to integrate both in the future.
+Most of the development is done at the research department of the KB, [National library of the Netherlands](http://kb.nl/en/research).
+If you are looking for a project which does more interaction with the core of Stanford-NER, take a peek at the project from our colleagues INL, [Institute for Dutch Lexicology](http://www.inl.nl/our-work-and-working-methods) [INL-NERT](https://github.com/INL/NERT), although they are separate branches now, there is a desire to integrate both in the future.